-Why do we choose this table?
+Why this table?
 Let's look at it row by row.

-We said the Direct Way of Reasoning with conditionals is valid:
+Recall that the Direct Way of Reasoning with conditionals (also called modus ponens) is valid:

-If A then B, A, so B.
+If A then B; A; therefore B.

 So if $A \rightarrow B$ is true, and A is true, then B is true (the first row).